Funding Your Graduate Education

 • Whether or not you received an award in previous years has no bearing on your eligibility for future awards.

-• Students who received a multi-year award upon admission that includes the upcoming academic year are not eligible to receive additional GSEHD merit scholarships.
+• Students who received a multi-year award upon admission that includes the upcoming academic year are not eligible to receive additional GSEHD scholarships.

 • Awardees must not have outstanding financial obligations to the University.